stfc/PSyclone/doc/user_guide/psyke.rst

 .. note::

-  Driver creation in NEMO is not yet supported, and is tracked in issue #2058.
+  Driver creation for generic Fortran is not yet supported, and is tracked in issue #2058.

 .. _driver_summary_statistics: